roelderickx/ogr2osm/README.md

                         Split ways with more than the specified number of nodes.
 Defaults to 1800.
 Any value below 2 - do not split.
+  --consider-elevation  If nodes have the same (X,Y) coordinates but different
-  --id ID               ID to start counting from for the output file.
+                        Z-levels (e.g, different elevation), then they will be given different node IDs (default: False) --id ID               ID to start counting from for the output file.
                         Defaults to 0.
   --idfile IDFILE       Read ID to start counting from from a file.